Worth-NL/NotifyNL-OMC-Obfuscated/Documentation/OMC - Documentation.md

 ![Invalid base URL - Error](images/appsettings.png)

+> NOTE: These configurations are also reflecting the modes which **OMC** Web API application is supporting.

-- `environment variables` (for sensitive configurations and/or customizable per customers/instances of OMC):
+- `environment variables` (for sensitive configurations and/or customizable per customers/instances of **OMC**):

 | Name*                               | Type   | Example                            | Is sensitive | Validation                                                                                                                                 | Notes                                                                                                                                                                                                                 |
 | ----------------------------------- | ------ | ---------------------------------- | ------------ | ------------------------------------------------------------------------------------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |